24/7 Free consultation

 Conditions often mistaken for a stroke include migraines, seizures, vertigo, or intoxication.
 These errors delay treatment, worsening brain damage and complications.

-A delayed or incorrect diagnosis can lead to severe outcomes.
+A delayed or incorrect diagnosis can result in severe consequences.
 Patients may suffer permanent disabilities, cognitive decline, or even death.
-Quick and accurate care is essential to recovery.
+Quick and accurate care is crucial to a successful recovery.

 Common Causes of Stroke Misdiagnosis